 - 1 batch vegan ranch dressing (or 2 cups store-bought vegan ranch)

 - 1 pound (about 4 cups) pasta of choice (use gluten-free if needed)

-- 2–3 cups finely chopped veggies of choice (I used bell peppers, jicama, and cucumber)
+- 2-3 cups finely chopped veggies of choice (I used grape tomatoes, bell peppers, and cucumber)